CartoDB/mobile-sdk/doc/sdk_with_carto.md

 # SDK and other CARTO Tools

-You can use the CARTO APIs to define specific mobile features and rendering parameters.
-Additionally, you can use the CARTO Builder to publish mobile maps for integration with your mobile app
+_For select account plans_, you can connect to the CARTO Engine APIs via Mobile SDK, to retrieve map visualizations and table data from your CARTO account.
+[Contact us](mailto:sales@carto.com) for questions about your account plan and enabling this feature.

 ## SDK and CARTO APIs